Aiziyou918/Kiro-account-manager-2api/Kiro-account-manager/README.md

 - Round-robin account pool with cooldown on failures and automatic recovery
 - UI configuration for proxy port and API key
 - Uses existing account store and auto-refresh logic
+- Lightweight web admin at `/admin` for remote management

 ## Quick Start
 1. Run the app.